craignicol/cosmosdb-presentation/slides.md

 * Scale up = add RUs (increase `Throughput`)
 * Scale out = Partitioning
 * Expect HTTP 429 if you exceed RU limit
-* SDK has auto-retry, so only worry iif it's common
+* SDK has auto-retry, so only worry if it's common

 +++

 ## Partitioning

-* Automatically partition
+* Automatically partitioned
 * Choose a key that adequately distribute the data
 * CosmosDb will automatically cluster
 * Multiple partitions in one partition range